A few rays of light shine through the misty haze, the pine needles below your feet soften your steps, and a chicken clucks a few feet away.

 After exiting the church, we visited one of the spiritual leaders’ houses (photos not allowed).
 The houses are all clearly marked by an archway of branches and flowers at the entrance.
 Unfortunately, the spiritual leader wasn’t home, but his wife was.

 She was busy arranging copal into several volcanic rock incense burners in the shape of jaguars.
-She was surrounded by piles of instruments, firecrackers, candles.
-There was a large wooden hut with a roof made of freshly cut pine branches which took up most of space in the room.
-Inside there was an altar with a saint statue and many more floral decorations.
+She was surrounded by piles of instruments, firecrackers, and candles.
+There was a large wooden hut with a roof made of freshly cut pine branches which took up most of the space in the room.
+Inside was an altar with a saint statue and many more floral decorations.